ynotstartups/notes/notes/what-have-I-done-in-lyst.md

 - Contributed to App Backend Sync
     - advocated for having stand ups in backend sync
 - Leaded pair programming interview
+- started writing on Dec/2021

 **Tech**

 - moved from Full Stack to Full Stack + iOS App Engineer to Backend Engineer
-- Advocated from adapting stricter typing in python https://git.lystit.com/lyst/mobile_api/blob/master/architecture/decisions/0002-use-mypy-strict-optional.md
+- Advocated for adapting stricter typing in python
 - Advocated for passing client from views
 - Advocated for writing documentations
 - features